 Promoting good personal hygiene - We are selling hand sanitiser from our catering trolley on-board, subject to availability.
 If your train does not have a catering trolley, please ask one of our colleagues who will be able to help you.

 Enhanced cleaning -We have reviewed the work of our train maintenance and cleaning contractors to ensure all trains go through a deep clean process at the end of each day, with regular cleaning throughout service.

-Our team are here to help - We have increased our teams to help keep our trains clean during the day and our on-board cleaners clean the equivalent of 264 football pitches every day.
+We have increased staffing levels to help keep our trains clean during the day and our on-board cleaners clean the equivalent of 264 football pitches every day.

 We have introduced more frequent walk-throughs to clean surfaces on a more regular basis and have ensured our team are fully aware of the importance of maintaining good hygiene themselves.

 Reserving a seat - We have listened to your feedback and re-introduced seat reservations.
-For all journeys from Monday 7 September, we are asking you to book before you travel and reserve a place on the train to help us maintain social distancing on-board.
+For all journeys from Monday 7 September, we are asking you to book before you travel and reserve a seat on the train to help us maintain social distancing on-board.
 For more information, please visit our reservations FAQs.

-For all tickets purchased with CrossCountry using our website, mobile site or app we would ask you to apply for a refund using your online account.
+For all tickets purchased with CrossCountry using our website, mobile site or Train Tickets app we would ask you to apply for a refund using your online account.